walmir2016/demo/README.md

 The tools/services used are:
 - [`Docker`](https://www.docker.com)

-Environments variables needed in this phase:
-- `CONTRAST_CONFIG_DATA`: Configuration data used by the Contrast Security agent.
-Contrast Security is a tool for DAST (Dynamic Application Security Testing) and RASP (Runtime Application Self Protection).
-- `DOCKER_REGISTRY_URL`: URL of the Docker registry where the Docker image will be stored.
-- `DOCKER_REGISTRY_USERNAME`: Username of the Docker registry.

 ### 5. Package Analysis
 All commands of this phase are defined in `packageAnalysis.sh` file.
 It checks for vulnerabilities in the generated package.